-For each successful connection to a remote computer, an RDP client in Windows (mstsc.exe) saves its name (or an IP address) and the name of the user that has logged in.
-Later this information is used by the rdp client that offers the user to select one of the connections that he has used previously, allowing to select the name of the remote rdp server, and substitutes the user name to log in.
+For each successful connection to a remote computer, an RDP client in Windows (mstsc.exe) saves remote computer name (or an IP address) and the username used to log on.
+On the next start, the RDP client offers the user to select one of the connections that was used previously.
+The user can select the name of the remote rdp server from the list , and the client automatically fills the user name used for log in.

-This is convenient to the end-user perspective, but unsafe from the security point of view, especially when the rdp connection is initiated from a public or untrusted computer.
+This is convenient from the end-user perspective, but unsafe from the security point of view, especially when the rdp connection is initiated from a public or untrusted computer.

-Information about terminal sessions is stored individually for each user of the computer, i.e. a user (assuming an ordinary user, not an administrator) can’t view the connection history of another user.
+Information about remote desktop (terminal) sessions is stored individually in the profile of each user, i.e. a user (assuming an ordinary user, not an administrator) can’t view the RDP connection history of another user.

-In this article we will explain where Windows stores the history of Remote Desktop connections, and how to clear it.
+In this article we will explain where Windows stores the history of Remote Desktop connections and saved credentials, and how to clear it.

-It’s impossible to remove a computer (or computers) from the list of rdp connections using conventional Windows features, so you have to make changes to the system registry.
+Information about all RDP connections is stored in the registry of each user.
+It’s impossible to remove a computer (or computers) from the list of rdp connections using built-in Windows tools, you will have to manually delete some registry keys.

-- Open the registry editor regedit.exe and navigate to the HKEY_CURRENT_USER\Software\Microsoft\Terminal Server Client
+- Run the registry editor regedit.exe and navigate to the HKEY_CURRENT_USER\Software\Microsoft\Terminal Server Client

-- We need two registry keys – Default (keeps the history of the last 10 rdp connections) and Servers (contains the list of all rdp servers and user names previously used for logging in)
+- You need two registry keys – Default (stores the history of the last 10 rdp connections) and Servers (contains the list of all rdp servers and usernames used previously to log in);

-- Expand HKEY_CURRENT_USER\Software\Microsoft\Terminal Server Client\Default which contains the list of 10 rdp servers that have been used recently (MRU means Most Recently Used).
-The name (or the IP address) of the terminal server is kept in the value of the key MRU*.
-To clear the history of the most recent rdp connections, select all keys with the names of MRU0-MRU9, right-click on them and press Delete.
+- Expand registry key HKEY_CURRENT_USER\Software\Microsoft\Terminal Server Client\Default which contains the list of 10 IP addresses or DNS names of remote rdp servers that have been used recently (MRU – Most Recently Used).
+The name (or the IP address) of the remote desktop server is kept in the value of the key MRU*.
+To clear the history of the most recent rdp connections, select all values with the names of MRU0-MRU9, right-click and select Delete;

-- Then expand HKEY_CURRENT_USER\Software\Microsoft\Terminal Server Client\Servers.
+- Next, expand HKEY_CURRENT_USER\Software\Microsoft\Terminal Server Client\Servers.
 It contains the list of all RDC (remote desktop client) connections that have ever been established from this computer.
-If you expand the node with the name (or ip address) of any server, the UsernameHint key (hints the user name) shows the name of the user connected by rdp.
+If you expand the node with the name (or ip address) of any server, the UsernameHint key (hints the user name) shows the name of the user connected through rdp;

-- To clear the history of all rdp connections and stored user names, you need to clear the contents of Servers key.
-Since it’s impossible to select all the branches, it’s easier to delete the entire Servers branch and then to recreate it.
+- To clear the history of all rdp connections and saved user names, you must clean the contents of Servers registry key.
+Since it’s impossible to select all the registry keys at once, it’s easier to delete the entire Servers key and then recreate it manually;

-- In addition to the keys in the registry, you need to delete the default rdp connection (which contains information about the latest rdp connection) stored in Default.rdp (this file is a hidden file located in Documents).
+- In addition to the specified registry keys, you need to delete the default rdp connection file (which contains information about the latest rdp session) stored in Default.rdp (this file is a hidden file located in Documents directory).

-Above we have discussed how to clear the connection history manually.
+Above we have discussed how to clear the remote desktop history manually through the registry.
 However, doing it manually (especially on multiple computers) is time consuming.
-Therefore, we offer a small script (BAT file) that allows to automatically clean up the history of connections.
+Therefore, we offer a small script (BAT file) that allows to automatically clear the history.

-To automate the rdp history cleanup, you can put this script in the startup or to extend to clients by using a group policy.
+To automate the rdp history cleanup, you can put this script in the startup or to deploy it to computers by using a group policy.

 1 2 3 4 5 6 7